Skip to main content

 What are dog dehydration symptoms?

 When you take your little guy to the vet, they likely check your dog’s hydration level with the skin tent method, meaning they pinch the skin on their back and watch it return to normal.
-If they’re properly hydrated, this should happen almost instantly.
-We don’t recommend messing with their skin all the time, but if you spot other signs, you might want to try this out.
+If your buddy is properly hydrated, this should happen almost instantly.
+We don’t recommend messing with their skin all the time, but if you spot other signs, you might want to try it out.
 Those other symptoms include:

 • Dry mouth and nose